sjanel/aeronet/README.md

 - 431 is returned if the header section exceeds `maxHeaderBytes`.
 - 413 is returned if the declared `Content-Length` exceeds `maxBodyBytes`.
 - Connections exceeding `maxOutboundBufferBytes` (buffered pending write bytes) are marked to close after flush (default 4MB) to prevent unbounded memory growth if peers stop reading.
+- Slowloris protection: configure `withHeaderReadTimeout(ms)` to bound how long a client may take to send an entire request head (request line + headers).
+0 disables.

 ### Performance / Metrics & Backpressure